-Yukon River Management
+Yukon River Area

 Residents along the Yukon River have long relied on fish as a staple in diet, food for dogs, and for other subsistence uses.
 While both nonsalmon fish species and salmon are important for Yukon communities, salmon compromises the bulk of fish harvested each year for subsistence.
 Regulation and management of the Yukon River drainage for subsistence salmon follows the Yukon River Drainage Subsistence Salmon Fishery Management Protocol, which provides a framework for coordinated subsistence fisheries management between ADF&G and the federal subsistence management programs in the drainage.
 For the majority of villages within the Yukon area, there are no regulatory requirements to report subsistence salmon harvests.
 For these villages, ADF&G utilizes a voluntary survey program to estimate the total subsistence salmon harvest.